Selvakumar525/EX.5-IMPLEMENTATION-OF-CPU-SCHEDULING-ALGORITHMS/README.md

 # Aim

-To implement the first come first serve scheduling algorithm
+To implement the first come first serve scheduling algorithm.

 # Algorithm
 1. Start the process